-a.
-Petition to Graduate.
+- 1. Petition to Graduate.
 Every student must apply for graduation by filing a petition to graduate not later than November 1st for December graduates, or February 1st for May graduates.
 When a petition to graduate is received, the Registrar will audit the student's academic records for compliance with the graduation requirements set forth herein.
-If the student has satisfied these requirements, the student's name will be submitted to the Graduate, International, Compliance, and Legal Studies (GICLS) Office for approval.

-b.
-Commencement Prior to Completion of Classes.
-Students who have a 2.0 grade point average, have petitioned to graduate, and have less than 9 credits to complete in their program and who are registered for those 9 credits in the summer semester of the year in which they intend to graduate, may process in the May commencement ceremony.
-Students who are taking their final 9 credits in the fall semester, may process in the following year's May commencement ceremony.
+If the student has satisfied these requirements, the student's name will be submitted to the Graduate, International, Compliance, and Legal Studies (GICLS) Office for approval. - 2.
+Commencement Eligibility.
+Students who have a 2.0 grade point average, have petitioned to graduate, and have less than 9 credits to complete in their program and who are registered for those 9 credits in the summer semester of the year in which they intend to graduate, are eligible to process in that year's May commencement ceremony.
+Students who are taking their final 9 credits in the fall semester, are eligible to process in the following year's May commencement ceremony. - 3.
+Character and Fitness.
+Students have a continuing duty to update the information they provided in response to the character and fitness section of the Graduate application to reflect any changes since matriculation.